Azure-for-Startups/Content/README.md

 -	**[Load-Balancers] (https://azure.microsoft.com/en-us/documentation/articles/load-balancer-overview/)** – Learn about Azure Load Balancer and to configure one.

 ##Storage
 - **[Introduction to Azure Storage] (https://azure.microsoft.com/en-us/documentation/articles/storage-introduction/)** – Learn the basics of Azure Storage including Blob, Table, Queue, and File storage.
+- **[Azure Backup] (https://azure.microsoft.com/en-us/services/site-recovery/)** – Learn about and how to implement Azure Backup to back up (or protect) and restore your data in the Microsoft cloud.
 - **[Azure Site Recovery] (https://azure.microsoft.com/en-us/services/site-recovery/)** – Orchestrate your disaster recovery plan.
 - **[Create a storage account] (https://azure.microsoft.com/en-us/documentation/articles/storage-create-storage-account/)** – Learn how to create a general purpose or blob storage account with links to getting started on Blob, Table, Queue, and file storage accounts.

 #Platform Services (PaaS)
 Platform as a Service (PaaS) resources are Azure services which are built for most cases and allow you to enjoy high availability, scalability and robustness out of the box.
 Instead of managing VMs directly, let Azure manage the underlying infrastructure and focus on building your applications and solutions.